mel-project/docs.melproject.org/README.md

 ---
-description: 'Off-chain composability: our vision for a Web3 far beyond blockchains'
+description: "A post-blockchain vision for Web3"
 ---

-# Web3 beyond blockchains
+# A post-blockchain vision for Web3

-## Web3 is trapped on-chain
+## "Web3" is trapped in itself

-Web3 looks like it's heading into a bright future.
-By combining incentives and cryptography, blockchains have achieved unprecedented decentralization and security, and general-purpose L1s like Ethereum now host growing ecosystems of interoperable decentralized protocols.
-There's everything from DeFi staples like the Compound lending platform to fascinatingly novel experiments like the cryptography game Dark Forest.
-Key technical problems like execution scalability now have breakthrough solutions like rollups and zero-knowledge proofs.
-And even the UX is steadily improving, allowing more and more regular users to join the "crypto" world.

-But on a closer look, there's a big problem: **web3's revolution is trapped inside blockchains**.
-Smart contracts running on blockchains may have the strong neutrality, decentralization, and censorship-resistance that Web3 promises, but everywhere else, Web2's problems seem to crop up with a vengeance.

-### Web3 gateways

-Nowhere is the lack of "Web3 superpowers" clearer than in dApp frontends: off-chain programs used to interact with on-chain systems by inherently off-chain humans and devices.
-The typical dApp frontend is nakedly a Web2 service, with a centralized server hosting a webpage (like [app.uniswap.org](https://app.u)) calling a centralized SaaS service to interact with on-chain smart contracts on the user's behalf.&#x20;

-Unsurprisingly, users are at the mercy of the same sort of unaccountable centralized power we see in Web2 — just witness how a single regulatory agency (OFAC) easily [cut off access](https://cointelegraph.com/news/alchemy-and-infura-block-access-to-tornado-cash-as-vitalik-buterin-weighs-in-on-debate) to a widely-used protocol (Tornado Cash) simply by putting pressure on a few service providers (Infura, etc).

-All of the smart contracts involved in not only Tornado Cash, but also [Wormhole](https://www.coindesk.com/tech/2022/02/02/blockchain-bridge-wormhole-suffers-possible-exploit-worth-over-250m/) and [Merit Circle](https://www.coindesk.com/business/2022/06/14/gaming-dao-merit-circle-ygg-terminate-relationship/), ran safely and correctly.
-But the apps—which include inherently off-chain frontends, infrastructure,  governance, etc—did not.

-### Non-blockchain Web3

-Moreover, there's a whole world of entirely non-blockchain projects that are arguably Web3 protocols — "alt-tech" protocols sharing the same goal of fixing Web2's problems with decentralized cryptography: [Tor](https://www.torproject.org/), [I2P](https://geti2p.net/en/), [Matrix](https://matrix.org/), and the like.&#x20;

-Compared to blockchain apps, nearly all non-DeFi dApps struggle to gain adoption due to the difficulty of successfully combining decentralization, usability, and security, a need that blockchains seem ideally suited to satisfy.
-Yet puzzlingly, we don't see much blockchain adoption in these projects that truly need decentralized security.

-### Mainstream Web2

-And of course, mainstream internet users at the mercy of abusive Web2 desperately need Web3 censorship resistance, decentralization, and user-aligned incentives!
-But most of them don't know much more about Web3 beyond "crypto trading"...

-## Mel frees web3

-We believe that the way to free Web3 is a new paradigm for Web3: **off-chain composability**.
-Current blockchains host complex on-chain ecosystems of smart contracts with "frontends" that struggle to interface with them.
-Instead, we envision **full-stack** off-chain dApps leveraging Mel as the **web3 superpower** **component**, not as a platform.
+The web3/crypto community has an incredibly powerful vision of secure user autonomy and coordination.
+And it's not without foundation --- blockchains and web3 protocols have a combination of _unique superpowers_ that no previous network protocol achieve: censorship resistance, decentralized trust, and user-aligned incentives.

+But we don't actually see a true "Web3": a successor to Web2 with radically better user autonomy and coordination.
+The current crypto world is viciously meta: with the notable exception of collectibles like NFTs and memecoins, most crypto apps are about speculating on tokenized shares of crypto apps.
+DeFi, for example, mostly finances speculation on tokens (many of which belong to DeFi projects!), rather than anything outside the crypto sphere.
+It's as absurd as if the primary use of web2 tech was to host brokerages where people can speculate on web2 tech company stocks.

+This problem is usually posed as "mainstream crypto adoption", and the usual solution everyone peddles is some combination of "better UX" and shoehorning external systems into the self-referential crypto ecosystem (like "real-world assets").
+But we've tried this for the better half of a decade, and it's not working.

+## Mel: freeing crypto superpowers from crypto

+Mel is a blockchain engineered for a Web3 paradigm shift.

+Instead of smart-contract dApps running on a world computer, we envision what we call a post-blockchain Web3 –- an internet-scale ecosystem with full-stack decentralized security.
+Mel is the embedded security component for this ecosystem, _not an app platform_.

 <figure><img src=".gitbook/assets/image.png" alt=""><figcaption></figcaption></figure>

-This will be a largely non-blockchain world with two key properties:
+This means a largely non-blockchain world with two key properties:

 1. **Off-chain programs trustlessly compose with on-chain programs.** Off-chain programs, whether dApp frontends or whole alt-tech stacks, must integrate on-chain functionality without sacrificing L1 security.&#x20;

-For instance, a frontend for a coin mixer can't be censorable by any SaaS provider, and no platform provider should be able to tamper with queries to an on-chain PKI used by an end-to-end encrypted chat program.
+For instance, a frontend for an anonymously published blog can't be censorable by any SaaS provider, and no platform provider should be able to tamper with queries to an on-chain PKI used by an end-to-end encrypted chat program.
 The "web3 superpowers" end up successfully crossing over the boundaries of the blockchain.

 2. **Decentralized protocols compose into dApps off-chain.** Decentralized protocols with blockchain-backed security should not primarily compose using on-chain constructs such as standardized smart-contract interfaces.
 Instead, they are composed in off-chain programs like mobile apps and frontends to create a "full-stack" decentralized system.&#x20;